-For a limited time, the Foundation is offering matching Dunlap funds benefiting our Pediatric Trauma Program.
+For a limited time, the Cal-Nev-Ha Children’s Fund is offering matching Dunlap funds benefiting our Pediatric Trauma Program.

 William A. Dunlap Fellowship recipients are a distinguished group of individuals who support the Kiwanis Cal-Nev-Ha Foundation.

 When you join the William A. Dunlap Fellowship, you…